 This wrench uses high torque to remove stubborn nuts or bolts.
 They are a great option for handling many nuts, although they are a poor choice for any job that requires accuracy.

 There is no handle for this open wrench.
 Rather, the single head is manufactured to attach to a ratchet handle and socket extension, permitting it to fit in tight positions.

 When you do not first want to remove the surrounding parts, they do a lot of work to handle the bolts located deep in the body of the machine.

 When you have heard that someone has mentioned these special wrenches, chances are you will never own them.
 They are used for very specific functions or simply are not in common use outside of certain industries.
 Which are described below.

 The pedal wrench consists of a round tip, usually with one or two U-shaped recesses.
 These types of wrenches are used to repair the pedal.
 Therefore, it is most commonly used in bicycle repair shops or for fairground rides like a pedal boat.

 It is also like an adjustable spanner.
 Its bigger jaw is built with a handle itself.
 The other jaw is movable on which threads are cut as in the pipe wrench.
 Its jaw is of plain surface like that of an open-end spanner.
 These can be adjusted with a round nut.
 It is also used as a screw wrench.

-A plier wrench is consists of flat-edged jaws are at an angle and each is attached to a handle, which is joined by a bolt.
-The names may not sound familiar, you may have used them at some point in your life.
+A plier wrench consists of flat-edged jaws at an angle and each is attached to a handle, which is joined by a bolt.
+The names may not sound familiar, you may have used them at some moment in your life.

-When we hold pipes and round jobs with pipe wrench it leaves some leruisings scars on the jobs.
+When we hold pipes and round jobs with pipe wrenches it leaves some bruising scars on the jobs.
 Therefore strap wrenches are used where damage is caused if such scars are made by the wrenches.